IBM-Cloud/docs/services/Weather/index.md

 # Getting started with Insights for Weather
 {: #insights_weather_overview}

-*Last updated: 06 April 2016*
+*Last updated: 19 May 2016*

 Use {{site.data.keyword.weatherfull}} to incorporate weather data from The Weather Company (TWC) into your {{site.data.keyword.Bluemix}} applications.
 {:shortdesc}

-The following instructions guide you through the process of creating an application, binding the application to the Insights for Weather service, and retrieving the service credentials to interact with the [REST APIs](https://twcservice.{APPDomain}/rest-api/).

-### Create an application
-{: #create_an_app}

-For demonstration purposes, you create an application by using the Liberty for Java runtime, but the following general process can be applied to other runtimes.

-1. If you don't have an existing application, in the dashboard, click **CREATE APP**.
-2. When you are asked to choose your app template, click **WEB**.
-3. When you are asked to choose a starter, click **Liberty for Java**.
-4. Click **Continue**.
-5. In the **App Name** field, enter the name of your app.
-6. Click **Finish**.
-Wait for your application to provision.

-### Add the Insights for Weather service
-{: #add_insights_for_weather_service}

-Follow these steps to add the Insights for Weather service to your app.
+Before you begin, create a {{site.data.keyword.Bluemix_notm}} web app in the dashboard with a runtime such as Liberty for Java.
+Wait for your app to provision, and then add the Insights for Weather service to your app.
-1. Open the **Catalog** menu.
-2. From the **Data & Analytics** section, click the **Insights for Weather** tile.
-3. In the **App** drop-down list, select your app.
-4. Click **USE**.
-5. When prompted, click **Restage** to restart your application.

-### Retrieve Insights for Weather credentials
-{: #retrieve_weather_credentials}

-When you bind your application to Insights for Weather, you are provisioning a service instance with unique credentials.
-These credentials are stored in your application's `VCAP_SERVICES` and are essential to support the interaction between services.
+When you bind your app to Insights for Weather, you are provisioning a service instance with unique credentials.
+Your app uses these credentials with the [REST APIs](https://twcservice.{APPDomain}/rest-api/){:new_window} to retrieve weather data.

+Follow these steps to retrieve the credentials from `VCAP_SERVICES` and integrate the service instance with your app.

 1. Navigate to your application overview page.
 2. Go to the **Environment Variables** section.
 The `VCAP_SERVICES` information for each of your services is displayed.
-3. Note the username and password values from the Insights for Weather service.
+3. Note the user name and password values from the Insights for Weather service.
-To try the [REST APIs](https://twcservice.{APPDomain}/rest-api/){:new_window}, you must enter these credentials when you are prompted to login.
+To try the [REST APIs](https://twcservice.{APPDomain}/rest-api/){:new_window}, you must enter these credentials when you are prompted to log in.
 Your `VCAP_SERVICES` looks similar to the following example:

 ```